Laksh910-hub/bank_term_deposit__ml/README.md

 ## Reproducibility

 The experiment uses `random_state=42` for the train/test split and the model configurations recorded in the source code.
 The supplied `test_data.csv` is the same 20% test partition used to calculate the reported comparison results.

-## Academic Integrity

-The project was developed as a learning exercise.
-The implementation, observations, and final repository should be reviewed and understood by the student before submission.